This dictionary covers graphic design, prepress and print terminology

 A page with the title, but without the subtitle, author’s name or publisher’s name.

 – A negative or positive image made by photographing an image through a screen so that the detail of the image is reproduced with dots.
-The reproduction simulates the different tones of the original by transforming them into dots of varying sizes arrange in a grid pattern that has a given frequency.
+The reproduction simulates the different tones of the original by transforming them into dots of varying sizes arranged in a grid pattern that has a given frequency.

-– A photomechanical or digital process that converts continuous tone illustrations, or photographic images into a dot formation for reproduction by printing.
+– A photomechanical or digital process that converts continuous-tone illustrations, or photographic images into a dot formation for reproduction by printing.

 In digital halftoning, a halftone dot is made up of printer dots arranged within a halftone cell.